Telecommunication

 3. Conclude a license agreement

 Identify which license agreement best fits your business needs.
-Where needed, we'll clarify and discuss the terms and conditions of the license agreement.
+Where needed, we will clarify and explain the terms and conditions of the license agreement.

 Downloads

-Download the template licensing agreement and a list of the relevant patents.
+Download the template license agreement and a list of the relevant patents.

 Contact us